Giant panda: Olfactory communication

-Giant pandas heavily rely on olfactory communication to communicate with conspecifics.
+Giant pandas heavily rely on olfactory communication to communicate with one another.
 Scent marks are used to spread these chemical cues and are placed on landmarks like rocks or trees.
 Chemical communication in giant pandas plays many roles in their social situations.
 Scent marks and odors are used to spread information about sexual status, whether a female is in estrus or not, age, gender, individuality, dominance over territory, and choice of settlement.
 Giant pandas communicate by excreting volatile compounds, or scent marks, through the anogenital gland.
-These volatile compounds are found in urine and vaginal and anal secretions from the anogenital gland.
-The anogenital gland secretes short chain fatty acids (SCFA) and aromatics, which are present in the scent marks of giant pandas.
 Giant pandas have unique positions in which they will scent mark.
 Males deposit scent marks or urine by lifting their hind leg, rubbing their backside, or standing in order to rub the anogenital gland onto a landmark.
-Females; however, exercise squatting or simply rubbing their genitals onto a landmark.
+Females, however, exercise squatting or simply rubbing their genitals onto a landmark.

 The season plays a major role in mediating chemical communication.
-Depending on the season, mainly whether it's breeding season or not, may influence which odors are prioritized.
+Depending on the season, mainly whether it is breeding season or not, may influence which odors are prioritized.
 Chemical signals can have different functions in different seasons.
 During the non-breeding season, females prefer the odors of other females because reproduction is not their primary motivation.
 However, during breeding season, odors from the opposite sex will be more attractive.
 Because they are solitary mammals and their breeding season is so brief, female pandas secrete chemical cues in order to let males know their sexual status.
 The chemical cues female pandas secrete can be considered to be pheromones for sexual reproduction.
 Females deposit scent marks through their urine which induces an increase in androgen levels in males.
 Androgen is a sex hormone found in both males and females; testosterone is the major androgen produced by males.
 Civetone and decanoic acid are chemicals found in female urine which promote behavioral responses in males; both chemicals are considered giant panda pheromones.
 Male pandas also secrete chemical signals that include information about their sexual reproductivity and age, which is beneficial for a female when choosing a mate.
 For example, age can be useful for a female to determine sexual maturity and sperm quality.
 Pandas are also able to determine when the signal was placed, further aiding in the quest to find a potential mate.
 However, chemical cues are not just used for communication between males and females, pandas can determine individuality from chemical signals.
 This allows them to be able to differentiate between a potential partner or someone of the same sex, which could be a potential competitor.